fehmicansaglam/esctl/README.md

 ## Features:
 - Retrieve information about nodes, indices, shards, aliases, and tasks in an Elasticsearch cluster
+- Describe cluster health and stats
 - Filter and sort data based on various criteria
-- Perform read-only operations for cluster monitoring and analysis
 - Simple and intuitive command-line interface

 ## Contributing